wiktorpp/wiktorpp/README.md

 [mandelbrot-set-python](https://github.com/wiktorpp/mandelbrot-set-python) - A mandelbrot renderer\
 [advent_of_code_2015](https://github.com/wiktorpp/advent_of_code_2015) - My solutions to the advent of code from 2015\
 [tictactoe](https://github.com/wiktorpp/tictactoe) - A game of tic-tac-toe (noughts and crosses) coded up in one sitting\
-[homework](https://github.com/wiktorpp/homework) - Some homework I did for my school
+[homework](https://github.com/wiktorpp/homework) - Some homework I did for my math class

 ## GTK
 [gtk_app_template](https://github.com/wiktorpp/gtk_app_template) - A template for writing a GTK+ application\